rwydaegh/goliat/docs/tutorials/intermediate.md

 2. Open `configs/my_intermediate_study.json` in your code editor.

-## Step 2: Define Multiple Frequencies
+## Step 2: Define multiple frequencies

 Let's add another frequency to our study.
 We'll simulate at both 700 MHz and 900 MHz.